-The holidays, with their fried turkeys, buttery foods, and gravy, can be hard on the diet—and on pipes, sewer systems and eco-systems.
+Living in the south, where love for fried foods and gravy runs deep, can be hard on the diet—and on pipes, sewer systems, and ecosystems.
 When fats, oils, and grease (FOG) are washed down the drain, they stick to the inside of pipes, hardening and building up until they cause clogs and sewer backups.
 This can cause sewage to overflow into homes, streets, and local waterways.
 Whether the repairs are in your home or in the street, it can be costly and inconvenient.

 The collected cooking oil and grease will be recycled into biodiesel or biogas, which reduces landfill waste and produces an alternative fuel that is clean and green.

 When you have finished cooking, collect liquid grease and oils in a sealable container that can be taken to your nearest Convenience Site to be recycled.

 For the grease that cannot be poured into the container, wipe pans clean with a paper towel and put it in the trash.
 Food scraps that can be composted, should, all remaining scraps go in the trash.
 Scrape off excess food from pots, pans, and plates before rinsing them in the sink with cold water.

 Twelve of the fourteen Convenience Sites accept used cooking oil/grease.
 The Miles Rd. and Sand Pines sites do not accept used cooking oil/grease.